jewel80/flowdesk/README.md

 ## AI-assisted development note

-This solution was built with AI assistance (Claude Code).
+This solution was built with the help of AI assistance (ChatGPT, Grok, Copilot, Claude ).
 I directed the architecture and design decisions, reviewed every file as I would my own PR, and **verified the result by actually running it**: the unit suite passes (19 tests), and the full stack was brought up with `docker compose up --build` and driven end-to-end through the complete lifecycle (the smoke test above).
-Two real issues surfaced during that verification — a Prisma engine target mismatch on Alpine and a TypeScript build-output path bug — and both were diagnosed and fixed before this was considered done.
-I own all of the code, architecture and documentation here.
+Two real issues surfaced during that verification — a Prisma engine target mismatch on Alpine and a TypeScript build-output path bug — and both were diagnosed and fixed before This was considered done.
+I own all of the code, architecture, and documentation here.